vin-spiegel/lua-style-guide/README.md

 --- Load a local or remote manifest describing a repository.
 -- All functions that use manifest tables assume they were obtained -- through either this function or load_local_manifest.
--- @param repo_url string: URL or pathname for the repository.
+-- @param repo_url string URL or pathname for the repository.
--- @param lua_version string: Lua version in "5.x" format, defaults to installed version.
+-- @param lua_version string Lua version in "5.x" format, defaults to installed version.
--- @return table or (nil, string, [string]): A table representing the manifest, -- or nil followed by an error message and an optional error code. function manif.load_manifest(repo_url, lua_version)
+-- @return table or (nil, string, [string]) A table representing the manifest, -- or nil followed by an error message and an optional error code. function manif.load_manifest(repo_url, lua_version)
    -- code